 Why Work With Me?

-As a former prosecutor of white collar crimes with nearly a quarter century of legal experience, I have the extensive knowledge necessary to help you through the probation revocation process.
+As a former prosecutor of white collar crimes with over 30 years of legal experience, I have the extensive knowledge necessary to help you through the probation revocation process.
 I can tell you what to expect, and help you understand all of your options.

 I use my prosecution experience to anticipate the opposition’s strategies, which helps me defend my clients.
 But perhaps most importantly, I offer personal attention to all my clients: I will never be hard to reach, and I will always take the time to listen to your story.
 Se habla español.